Clifford Orbits from Cayley Graph Quotients: Reachability Graphs as Cayley Graph Quotients

 \subsection{Quotient by Stabilizer Subgroup}

-In this section we show how to quotient a group by the stabilizer subgroup of a chosen state, and how to construct the state's reachability graph as a quotient space of the group Cayley graph.
+In this section we show how to generate cosets by the stabilizer subgroup of a chosen state, and how to construct the state's reachability graph as a quotient space of the group Cayley graph.
 While Cayley graphs offer a state-independent description of a group, the orbit of a particular state under that group action is state-dependent.
 Our quotient procedure defines the collapse of a group Cayley graph into a subgraph which gives the reachability graph for a chosen state.

 A state's reachability graph displays the evolution of that state under some chosen set of quantum gates.
 Since we are deriving each reachability graph from the Cayley graph of a group, this procedure can be applied to any\footnote{We do require that the state should be thought of as a state on $n$ qubits, i.e. with a fixed factorization in a fixed $2^n$-dimensional Hilbert space.} chosen quantum state on which the group acts.